pandorabots-admin/docs/pages/building-bots-getting-started.md

 </aiml>
 ~~~

-Add this file to your bot, compile it, and now try talking to it:
+Save this file to your bot, and now try talking to it:

 > **Human**: Hi
 > **Bot**: Hello world!